 A limit order can be useful if you want to get a certain amount for your money and don’t need the transaction to happen straight away.

-While you won’t know when the trade will happen, a limit order can save you having to monitor rates, or settle for a rate you’re not happy with.
-Whether you’re making one-off or regular transfers, limit orders can give you more control of how much money you’ll end up with and make you less susceptible to market fluctuations.
+You won’t know when the trade will happen.
+However, a limit order can save you having to monitor rates, or settle for a rate you’re not happy with.

 Explore more: What makes exchange rates move?

 If you’re an HSBC customer and you’ve downloaded and registered for the Expat FX app, it’s easy to set a limit order.

 - Log on and choose the crediting account and then select limit order.

 - Select ‘Set your rate’.

 - Select ‘Create limit order’, followed by the debiting and crediting account.

 - Choose the amount to exchange and the rate.